-Our mix of customers can fluctuate, and the loss of, or a significant reduction in sales to, any one of our key customers could materially harm our business
+Our mix of customers can fluctuate from period to period, and the loss of or a reduction in sales to any of our customers could materially harm our business.

-The composition of our customer base can fluctuate from period to period, as our key customers can experience volatility in their genetic testing demand.
+The composition of our customer base can fluctuate from period to period, as our key customers can experience significant volatility in their genetic testing demand from period to period in the ordinary course of their operations.
 In certain prior periods, a small number of customers has accounted for a significant portion of our revenue.
-For instance, in the three months ended March 31, 2017, and aggregating customers that are under common control or are affiliates, four customers contributed 15%, 14%, 11%, and 10% of our total revenue, respectively.
+For instance, in the three and nine months ended September 30, 2017, aggregating customers that are under common control or are affiliates, one customer contributed 11% of our revenue, and three customers each contributed 11% of our revenue in the respective periods.
+Fluctuations in the genetic testing demand of any of these key customers could have a significant impact on our performance.
 Generally, we do not have long-term purchase agreements with any of our customers, including these key customers, and as result, any or all of them could decide at any time to discontinue, decrease or delay their orders from us.
+For example, certain of our international customers, including two of our most significant customers in the first quarter of 2017, ordered significantly fewer tests and generated significantly less revenue to us in the second and third quarters of 2017.
+We expect our revenue contribution from these two customers will continue to decline and will represent a very small portion of our overall revenue going forward.
 In addition, the failure of any one of our customers to pay on a timely basis would negatively impact our results and cash flows.
 Our ability to maintain or increase sales to our customers depends on a variety of factors, including the other risk factors discussed in this report, many of which are beyond our control.
 Because of these and other factors, sales to any of our customers, including our key customers, may not continue in the amounts or at the rates as they have in the past, and such sales may never reach or exceed historical levels in any future period.
-The loss of any of our customers, or a reduction in orders or difficulties collecting payments from any of them, could significantly reduce our revenue and adversely affect our operating results.
+The loss of any of our customers, or a reduction in orders or difficulties collecting payments f